Callippus of Syracuse: Fall

 Several different accounts are given of how Callippus fell from power in Syracuse.
 According to Diodorus Siculus, Hipparinus, a son of Dionysius the Elder, a previous tyrant of Syracuse, attacked Syracuse with a fleet and army, after which Callippus fled from the city.
 According to Polyaenus, Hipparinus was staying in Leontini when Callippus had sent out his army.
 Hipparinus attacked while most of the army was gone and secured control of the city.

-According to Plutarch, Callippus does lose control of the city while he is absent, on an expedition to conquer Catana.
+According to Plutarch, Callippus lost control of the city while he was absent, on an expedition to conquer Catana.
 But in Plutarch’s version Hipparinus is not mentioned, and instead Syracuse revolted against Callippus.

 Mercenary leadership and death

 Callippus then attempted to conquer Messina instead, but his army was defeated.
-With his remaining troops he wandered around Sicily, but finding himself unable to support himself he traveled to Italy.
+With his remaining troops he wandered around Sicily, but upon finding that he was unable to support himself, he travelled to Italy.
 There he conquered Rhegium, which had previously been controlled by Dionysius the Younger.
 But because he mistreated his mercenaries, his comrades Leptines II and Polyperchon stabbed him to death with a sword, reputed to be the same sword that killed Dion.